 On a full oboe and academic scholarship, Rachel earned her BMUS and M.M.Ed. degrees from the University of Georgia, where she studied with Dr. Dwight Manning.
 At UGA she was able to participate in masterclasses with renowned oboists John Mack and Dr. Martin Schuring.
 She played both oboe and English Horn in the wind symphony, the symphony orchestra, and the opera orchestra - some major works she performed include Mahler's Symphony No. 9, Tchaikovsky's Romeo and Juliet, the opera La Boheme, and the well-known English Horn solo in Rodrigo's Concierto de Aranjuez.
 While in college, Rachel became a member of Mensa and was named a GMEA Collegiate Scholar, a Phi Beta Mu Outstanding Music Educator, a GMTA Outstanding Performer (Saint-Saens Sonata for Oboe), and was a First Honor Graduate with "Highest Honors" through the UGA Honors program.

-Rachel has taught private oboe, piano, and bassoon lessons for over ten years - one of her middle-school students is 1st chair at All-State 2018!
+Rachel has taught private oboe, piano, and bassoon lessons for over ten years - her students are frequently selected for honorbands and all-state.
+With Tara Winds, Rachel has recently performed in Germany and at the 2019 GMEA Conference, and she is also the English horn player for Northwinds.
 In response to the need for string programs in Forsyth County, in 2015 she founded the Forsyth Philharmonic Orchestra, a 501(c)(3) nonprofit organization for adult and student musicians.
 She directs the group with her husband, Jason while their son, Seth, plays violin in the orchestra.
-Rachel also performs with the Northwinds Symphonic Band, and she will be traveling to Germany on tour with Tara Winds in 2018.

 Jason Landers, Accompanist